Historical geography: Development of the discipline

-In the United States of America, the term historical geography is the name given by Carl Ortwin Sauer of the University of California, Berkeley to his program of reorganizing cultural geography (some say all geography) along regional lines, beginning in the first decades of the 20th century.
+In the United States, the term historical geography is the name given by Carl Ortwin Sauer of the University of California, Berkeley to his program of reorganizing cultural geography (some say all geography) along regional lines, beginning in the first decades of the 20th century.
 To Sauer, a landscape and the cultures in it could only be understood if all of its influences through history were taken into account: physical, cultural, economic, political, environmental.
 Sauer stressed regional specialization as the only means of gaining sufficient expertise on regions of the world.
 Sauer's philosophy was the principal shaper of American geographic thought in the mid-20th century.
 Regional specialists remain in academic geography departments to this day.
 Despite this, some geographers feel that it harmed the discipline; that too much effort was spent on data collection and classification, and too little on analysis and explanation.
 Studies became more and more area-specific as later geographers struggled to find places to make names for themselves.
 These factors may have led in turn to the 1950s crisis in geography, which raised serious questions about geography as an academic discipline in the USA.